ivoa/vo-dml/README.txt

 BUT note that it is NOT required to use UML, it is just one method to produce a vo-dml representation which is the real core of the data model and the sole source of all further products.

 Note.
-This script assigns utype-s to all model elements based on the XMI-id used for the element in the XMI model.
+This script assigns a vodml-id to all model elements based on the XMI-id used for the element in the XMI model.
 These are random strings, and have no structure.
-This script does NOT generate the more readable utype-s.
+This script does NOT generate the more readable vodml-id values.
-This script assigns this same ID string to the @id attribute of the <identifier> element containing the <utype> element.
+This script assigns this same ID string to the @id attribute of the <identifier> element containing the <vodml-id> element.
-All <utyperef> elements will use this same string to identify the referenced utype.
+All <utype> elements will use this same string to identify the referenced <vodml-id>.
-See below in the description of the generate-utypes4vo-dml.xsl script how these utype and utyperef elements are updated with the human readable utype strings.
+The more readable path expressions for the vodml-id elements is generated by the generate-utypes4vo-dml.xsl script.
+See below how that works.

 - ./xslt/common.xsl
 XSLT script containing some common templates used by other scripts.

 - ./xslt/generate-utypes4vo-dml.xsl
-XSLT script that generates human readable utype-s for a vo-dml diagram and updates utyperef-s to use the proper These currently still follow the UTYPE syntax propsed in the SimDM model, and in the "original" UTYPEs document.
+XSLT script that generates human readable values for the <vodml-id> elements for a vo-dml diagram and updates <utype> values accordingly.
+These follow the path syntax defined in appendix D of the VO-DMl spec, which itself is based on the UTYPE syntax proposed in the SimDM model, and in the "original" UTYPEs document.
-Its main role is to produce a human readable, guaranteed unique set of utypes that Is currently used in the build.xml's run_xmi2vo-dml target to update the utype-s using the opaque @id strings.
+Its main role is to produce a human readable value that are guaranteed unique within the context of a <model> element.
-Since one may define a utype explicitly in XMI and the derived the vo-dml model, only those utypes are updated for which the utype value is equal to the value of the @id attribute in the containing <identifier> element.

-The @id attribute is NOT required, maybe we should remove it from vo-dml.xsd
+This value is generated only for <vodml-id> elements that have an @id attribute that has the same value as the element itself.
+This is to avoid updating <vodml-id> elements that have an explicitly defined value defined e.g. in the original UML/XMI model.

 - ./xslt/utype.xsl
 A utyility XSLT script containing some templates used in generating utypes from the vo-dml rep.